Covid 19 coronavirus: 11 new cases as Jacinda Ardern reveals review of NZ's alert levels

 The Rydges maintenance worker may have caught Covid-19 after touching the same elevator button minutes after an infected traveller was in the lift.

-Auckland went into level 3 lockdown and the rest of New Zealand fell into level 2 at 12pm on Wednesday last week.
+Auckland went into level 3 lockdown and the rest of New Zealand fell into level 2 at noon on Wednesday last week.

 A higher, level 4 lockdown has been ruled out on the basis of the relatively few cases so far.